 Tales of the Abyss takes a deconstructor chainsaw to every fantasy story revolving around destiny, screwing it and everything else that falls into the "Chosen One Fantasy" genre.
 Turns out that everyone in the world is assigned some role by a prophecy, but the "Chosen One" is actually a clone of the real one.
 This event threw the entire world's fate off-course, starting out with subtle alterations (like the Chosen One not dying like he was supposed to) and eventually winding up with most of the known world sunk beneath a poisonous miasma and a good portion of the world's population killed off and replicated.
 Even though the Big Bad says that "deviations are as nothing" in the eyes of this prophecy, we know better.
 Heck, towards the end of the game, the party actually winds up intentionally fulfilling part of the prophecy because they realise that there's no other way to save the world, but not long after the whole planet goes to hell.
 Basically, don't mess with fate.

 Fallout: New Vegas features Caesar's Legion as one of the two main powers in the Mojave Wasteland.
-As the name suggests, they are essentially the Romans placed into a post-apocalyptic setting.
+As the name suggests, they are essentially the Romans placed into a post-apocalyptic setting, and without any of the good parts.
 As the progenitor of modern Western civilization, the glory of Rome is often seen through an intense Nostalgia Filter.
 You get to see some of Roman culture up close in this game, and it is ugly.
-There are probably no more complete monsters in the Legion than most other factions, but the slavery, misogyny, and sheer brutality of the Caesar's Legion makes it the black to the NCR's grey.
+There are probably no more monsters in the Legion than most other factions, but the slavery, misogyny, and sheer brutality of the Caesar's Legion makes it the black to the NCR's grey.

 For one of Gamespot's April Fool's Day jokes, they have announced that Capcom has recently announced a new game called Mega Man Deconstructed.
 See 7:43 of this video.